WadeLaucasia/Prior-HOI/README.md

   <img src="Figure/overview.png" width="900px" />
     <p>Figure 1</p>
 </div>
 Figure 1.
 The overall architecture of PKR-HOI.
-PKR-HOI includes an image processing backbone and three transformer-based subnetworks: (1) The action recognition sub-network models the action-related scene context.
+PKR-HOI includes an image processing backbone and three transformer-based sub-networks:
+(1) The action recognition sub-network models the action-related scene context.
 (2) The instance localization sub-network locates the humans and objects, and models their representations.
 (3) The HOI detection sub-network infers the human-object interactions by incorporating both the global context, individual human/object and action features.
 <hr/>
 <div align="center">
   <img src="Figure/f2.png" width="900px" />